yuanqing/markdown-interpolate/README.md

 $ npx markdown-interpolate README.md
 ```

-This will execute the shell commands that follow each `markdown-interpolate:` comment in `README.md`, and insert their `stdout` between the respective pair of HTML comments.

-So, our `README.md` will be updated as follows:
+This will execute each shell command marked by `markdown-interpolate`, and interpolate their `stdout` between each pair of `markdown-interpolate` and `end` HTML comments. `README.md` will then be updated as follows:

 ````md
 # Example